Sleep and weight: what’s the connection?

 Researchers recruited 472 obese adults to a six-month intensive weight loss intervention programme.
 They found that participants who reported sleeping between six and seven or between seven and eight hours a night were more likely to lose at least 4.5kg than those who slept for six hours or less, or eight hours or more.

-The study also measured stress and found that participants reporting both less than six hours sleep, and the highest stress scores, were about half as likely to succeed in the program.
+The study also measured stress and found that participants reporting both less than six hours sleep, and the highest stress scores, were about half as likely to succeed in the programme.

 Track your sleep on the WW app